 If you're in San Francisco, Sacramento, San Jose, or the surrounding areas, visit one of these hub locations for a free annual re-inspection.

-Drivers in Los Angeles, Orange County, San Diego, or the surrounding areas can visit one of these locations for a free annual re-inspection.
+Drivers in Los Angeles, Orange County, San Diego, or the surrounding areas can visit one of the Pep Boys or Northridge locations on the map below for a free annual re-inspection:

 No appointment is necessary during operating hours at these locations, but please allow 30 minutes once you arrive.